yazeedAlrawashdeh/stake-coinflip-analysis/README.md

 This is for **educational and research purposes only**.
 We do not promote gambling.
 Please check your local laws and gamble responsibly.

+### Statistical Methods for Detecting Bias

+1. Frequentist Analysis: Binomial Proportion Test
+Objective: Determine if the proportion of heads deviates significantly from 50%.

+Method: Conduct a binomial test or calculate confidence intervals for the observed proportion.

+Considerations: Ensure a sufficiently large sample size to detect small biases with statistical power.

+2. Bayesian Inference
+Objective: Estimate the probability distribution of the coin's bias.

+Method: Apply Bayes' theorem to update beliefs about the bias after observing data.

+Tools: Utilize Beta distributions as conjugate priors for binomial likelihoods.

+3. Sequential Analysis
+Objective: Monitor coin flips in real-time to detect emerging biases.

+Method: Implement sequential probability ratio tests (SPRT) to decide when to stop sampling.

+Application: Useful for ongoing monitoring during gameplay sessions.

+### Machine Learning Techniques
+1. Anomaly Detection
+Objective: Identify unusual patterns in the sequence of flips.

+Methods:

+Isolation Forests: Detect outliers by isolating observations.

+Autoencoders: Learn a compressed representation of data and identify reconstruction errors.

+Application: Flag sequences that deviate from expected randomness

+2. Predictive Modeling
+Objective: Predict the outcome of the next flip based on historical data.

+Methods:

+Logistic Regression: Model the probability of heads as a function of previous outcomes.

+Recurrent Neural Networks (RNNs): Capture temporal dependencies in flip sequences.

+Considerations: While these models can identify patterns, they should not be used to predict future outcomes in games designed to be random.

+3. Simulation and Monte Carlo Methods
+Objective: Simulate coin flips to understand expected distributions and detect anomalies.

+Method: Generate a large number of simulated flips and compare the observed data to these simulations.

+Tools: Python's random module or libraries like NumPy for simulations.

+### Cognitive Biases to Consider
+Understanding human psychology can also play a role in analyzing coin flip games:

+Gambler's Fallacy: The belief that past independent events influence future outcomes.

+Recency Bias: The tendency to give undue weight to recent events.

+Confirmation Bias: The inclination to search for or interpret information in a way that confirms one's preconceptions.

+### Visualizing the Data
+Effective visualization can reveal patterns and anomalies:

+Histograms: Show the distribution of heads and tails.

+Time Series Plots: Display the sequence of outcomes over time.

+Heatmaps: Illustrate the frequency of consecutive outcomes.

+### Implementing the Analysis
+To begin your analysis:

+Data Collection: Use browser automation tools like Selenium or Puppeteer to collect flip data from Stakes.com.

+Data Storage: Store the collected data in a structured format, such as JSON or CSV.

+Analysis: Apply the statistical and machine learning methods outlined above.

+Visualization: Create visual representations of the data to identify patterns.
 ---

 ##  Contact